-But — while Bernie has continued to provide valuable forums and town halls via livestreams, such as “Saving Our Planet from the Existential Threat of Climate Change” on Wednesday night — what remains of the Sanders campaign is not urging supporters to vote in the presidential primaries this spring.
+But while Bernie has continued to provide valuable forums and town halls via livestreams, such as “Saving Our Planet from the Existential Threat of Climate Change,” what remains of the Sanders campaign is not urging supporters to vote in the presidential primaries this spring.

 That choice not only makes it harder to win more Bernie delegates in primaries.
 It also has an effect of depressing turnout from left-leaning voters overall, to the detriment of progressive candidates in important down-ballot races in a score of states.

-On Tuesday, the Nebraska primary netted zero delegates for Bernie.
-But next week the Oregon and Hawaii primaries are more promising to gain substantial numbers of Sanders delegates.
+The recent Nebraska primary netted zero delegates for Bernie, but the Oregon and Hawaii primaries are more promising to gain substantial numbers of Sanders delegates.

-To get a grip on the torch that Bernie is implicitly passing to the grassroots — now more than ever — we should take heed of a passage from his painful statement five weeks ago suspending the campaign: “Let me say this very emphatically.
+To get a grip on the torch that Bernie is implicitly passing to the grassroots—now more than ever—we should take heed of a passage from his painful statement suspending the campaign: “Let me say this very emphatically.
 As you all know, we have never been just a campaign.
 We are a grassroots, multiracial, multigenerational movement which has always believed that real change never comes from the top on down, but always from the bottom on up.”